Meghan Markle Is Following the Royal Pantyhose Protocol for the First Time!

 In addition to nude hose, the newly-minted duchess wore a pale pink-and-white dress with sheer detailing and a matching pale pink hat that showed off her her perfectly polished side chignon (just like sister-in-law Kate Middleton!).

 Pantyhose, a not-so-messy bun — Meghan’s look seems to be getting the royal treatment!
+Scroll down to shop a few of our favorite sheer pantyhose styles so you can too!

+Buy It!
+Calvin Klein Sheer Essentials – Matte Ultra Sheer Control Top Pantyhose, $14; nordstrom.com